kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 	:width: 700px
 	:align: center

 Finally, the SPE value is a complete summary of the residual vector.
-As such, it is sometimes used to colour-code  score plots, as we mentioned back in the section on :ref:`score plots <LVM-interpreting-scores>`.
+As such, it is sometimes used to colour-code  score plots, as we mentioned back in the section on :ref:`score plots <LVM_interpreting_scores>`.
 Another interesting way people sometimes display SPE is to plot a 3D data cloud, with :math:`\mathbf{t}_1` and :math:`\mathbf{t}_2` against the SPE on the third axis.
 This gives a fairly complete picture of the major dimensions in the model: the explained variation on-the-plane, and the residual distance off-the-plane.

 Residuals for each column (:math:`R^2` for each column in |X|)